Skip to Content

 Direct configuration editing

-Open the configs/app.php file in a text editor and find the line with the debug parameter.
+Open the file configs/app.php in a text editor and find the line with the debug parameter.
 Change the value to true:

 'debug' => true,

-Enabling debug in configuration file
+Enabling debug mode in the configuration file

 Critical errors